Godzilla vs. Kong (Image: Warner Bros)

 Going to back to animation school was terrifying, but one of the smartest things I've done.

 To anyone considering a career change, Mark says: "Get a kick-ass demo reel, get your work out there on social media, put it on Facebook, LinkedIn, Vimeo, and forums.
 Shop it around.
-Befriend other artists, show them your work.
+Befriend other artists, and show them your work.
 If someone’s going to give you feedback, respect it.
 Apply it."

 Stephanie Soong: Shifting from a steady career in healthcare to 3D modeling at Pixar